How to craft the ideal medical assistant resume

 - You have a resume gap.
 If you have taken time away from work resulting in a significant gap on your resume, a functional resume can help you re-focus the document on your relevant experiences and qualifications.

-2. Writing an eye-catching medical assistant resume summary
+2. Craft an eye-catching medical assistant resume summary

 As a medical assistant, you want to emphasize on your resume the many different qualifications that make you the best candidate for the job.
 Your resume summary is the perfect place to hook the reader with compelling information about your professional work, qualifications, and accomplishments.